AxdeKlerk/SLP/TESTING.md

 The error was caused by omitting the `payments:` namespace in the template.
 Once corrected, *Django* resolved the URL properly, and the button redirected to the checkout page as expected.

+#### Delete Selected Orders

+**User Story**

+As a **logged-in user**, I want to **be able to select one or more pending orders from my profile page and delete them**, so that I can **remove orders I no longer wish to keep**.

+**What Was Tested**

+- Confirmed that the profile page shows checkboxes next to each order in progress.
+- Verified that selecting one order and clicking *Delete Selected* removes only that order.
+- Verified that selecting multiple orders and clicking *Delete Selected* removes all selected orders.
+- Verified that clicking *Delete Selected* with no orders ticked shows the error message “No orders selected”.
+- Confirmed that the success and error messages only display on the profile page and not on the basket page.

+**Acceptance Criteria**

+- [x] Each order in progress has a checkbox.
+- [x] Only checked orders are deleted.
+- [x] Error message displays if no orders are selected.
+- [x] Success message displays with the number of orders deleted.
+- [x] Messages appear only on the profile page.

+**Tasks Completed**

+- [x] Replaced hidden inputs with checkboxes in the profile template.
+- [x] Wrapped all orders in a single form for bulk actions.
+- [x] Updated `bulk_order_action` view to filter only selected IDs.
+- [x] Added `extra_tags="orders"` so delete messages only appear on the profile page.
+- [x] Verified end-to-end flow manually in the browser.

+**Notes**

+Initially, all orders were being deleted because hidden inputs sent every order ID to the backend regardless of selection.
+This was fixed by switching to checkboxes and handling only checked values.
+Messages were also showing up incorrectly in the basket view, which was resolved by adding message tags (`extra_tags="orders"`) and filtering them in `profile.html`.